jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 </div>

-> The monster from the end of Chapter 1 walked in here, then reverted to Consul form, obviously to make it clear that they have this transformational ability.
+> The monster from the end of Chapter 1 walked in here, then reverted to Consul form, obviously to demonstrate to the player that they have this transformational ability.
 But after reverting, J is seen right behind D.  Playing through for the first time, I didn't even realize J was there because all of this is new and confusing, and it's so subtle that it doesn't spoil the big surprise in Chapter 4.
 But after coming back from a full playthrough, you can't say the devs didn't put the hints out there.

 ----